Skip To Main Content

 Part of what makes identity theft so difficult to combat is that it can occur with few readily available hints or scam alerts.
 By the time that fraud is noticed by the unprepared, it’s often difficult and expensive to correct.
 But there are some actions that you can take to help protect your information and detect abnormalities as they arise.

 1. Regularly review your credit reports.
 Federal law allows you to get a free copy of your credit report every 12 months from the three largest U.S. credit bureaus: Equifax, TransUnion and Experian.
-You can get started online by visiting annualcreditreport.com.
+You can get started online by visiting annualcreditreport.com link opens in a new window.
 Be careful as you type that address into your web browser.
 There are several similarly named websites that have been set up by fraudsters to lure unsuspecting visitors.

 5. Create unique, complex passwords, and don’t use them for more than one site.